jpype-project/jpype/doc/quickguide.rst

 Arrays
 ------

 Arrays are create using JArray class factory.
-They operate like python lists, but they are fixed in size.
+They operate like Python lists, but they are fixed in size.